TEN THOUSAND TEAS

 Ten Thousand Teas is a speed networking event for Asian Canadian filmmakers.
 It’s a safe space to sit down with industry mentors who can offer project specific advice, help navigate the next step in your career, or provide tools to manage your creative wellness.

-As a play on Ten Thousand Coffees, Ten Thousand Teas echoes its networking formula and talent development.
+As a play on Ten Thousand Coffees, Ten Thousand Teas echoes their networking formula and talent development.
 It’s also a metaphor for our long-term goal to create 10,000 connections through this in-person event series.

 Applications for our Speed Networking event from 3pm - 5pm ET are CLOSED.